-• The IDL Fire Mobilization Guide: This guide describes the standards of operation and the mobilization protocols of firefighting resources of the IDL and its cooperators.
-It is an operational document that provides guidance, information, and support to the user in an incident situation.
-This guide contains detailed department protocols for district fire operations and procedures for mobilizing IDL fire suppression resources within organizational guidelines.
+• The IDL Fire Mobilization Guide: This guide describes the standards of operation and the mobilization protocols of firefighting resources of the IDL.
+It is an operational document that

-- The Idaho Cooperative Mobilization Agreement: This agreement describes protocols for mobilization of fire department resources and payment rates.
-It will be utilized, when applicable, for mobilization of local government resources to wildland fire incidents in Idaho. - Intermountain Regional Mutual Assistance Agreement (IRMAA): This agreement provides procedures for the mutual assistance of fire agencies in Idaho and neighboring states.
-This agreement will be used by those fire agencies who are a party to the agreement. - Idaho Fire Service Resource Response Plan (IFSRRP): This plan provides local fire officials with easy access to additional resources for major incidents.
-It is an implementation plan that supports IRMAA and other mutual aid agreements. - IDL-IMD Joint Powers Agreement-Cooperation in Wildfire Suppression: This agreement and associated operations plan between the Idaho Military Division (IMD) and IDL describes protocols for use and mobilization of the Idaho National Guard in supporting wildland fire operations within Idaho. - Other regional mutual aid agreements: Throughout Idaho, fire agencies have various agreements to provide mutual assistance.
+- provides guidance, information, and support to the user in an incident situation.
+This guide contains detailed department protocols for district fire operations and procedures for mobilizing IDL fire suppression resources within organizational guidelines. - The Idaho Cooperative Mobilization Agreement: This agreement describes protocols for mobilization of fire service organization resources and payment rates.
+It will be utilized, when applicable, for mobilization of local government resources to wildland fire incidents in Idaho. - Idaho Fire Service Resource Response Plan (IFSRRP): This plan provides local fire officials with easy access to additional resources for major incidents.
+It is an implementation plan that supports IRMAA and other mutual aid agreements. - IDL-IMD Reciprocal Fire Suppression Agreement-Cooperation in Wildfire Suppression: This agreement between the Idaho Military Division (IMD) and IDL describes protocols for use and mobilization of the Idaho National Guard in supporting wildland fire operations within Idaho. - Other regional mutual aid agreements: Throughout Idaho, fire agencies have various agreements to provide mutual assistance.
 Many of these agreements are for initial attack assistance only and may not meet the need in a large-scale disaster emergency.

-- FEMA's Fire Management Assistance Grant Program (FMAGP): The FMAGP provides assistance to public agencies for the emergency actions involved with the mitigation, management, and control of uncontrolled fires on publicly or privately owned forests or grasslands that may trigger a Presidential Emergency or Major Disaster Declaration.
-Funding under this program is for fire suppression and emergency work carried out by public agencies as directed by the Incident Commander.
-The FMAGP is a matching program with a funding arrangement of 75 percent federal and 25 percent applicant responsibility.
+• FEMA's Fire Management Assistance Grant (FMAG): The FMAG provides assistance to public agencies for the emergency actions involved with the mitigation, management, and control of uncontrolled fires on publicly or privately owned forests or grasslands that may trigger a Presidential Emergency or Major Disaster Declaration.
+Funding under this program is for fire suppression and emergency work carried out by public agencies as directed by the Incident Commander or jurisdiction with authority.
+The FMAG is a matching program with a funding arrangement of 75 percent federal and 25 percent applicant responsibility.
 The State of Idaho is the grantee.
 IOEM is the agency that will serve as the grantee for the State of Idaho.
 As the grantee, IOEM will act as the intermediary between the subgrantees and FEMA.
 It is an IOEM responsibility to assist subgrantees by collecting requests for fire management assistance and to answer questions about program requirements to include cost documentation, preparation of project worksheets for funding, advising subgrantees of funding approval, processing of payment requests, and closing of subgrantee grants.
-The IDL will provide a Wildland Principal Advisor to IOEM to assist in evaluating potential FMAGP requests.
-This person will also serve as the primary contact with the Federal Principal Advisor to FEMA. - U.S. Department of Interior, BLM: The BLM fire program in Idaho includes suppression; fuels management; emergency stabilization and rehabilitation; and prevention, mitigation, and community assistance activities:
+The IDL may serve as a subject matter exert to IOEM on wild fires to assist in evaluating potential FMAG requests.